 Climbing plants are plants which climb up trees and other tall objects.
-Many of them are vines whose stems twine round trees and branches.
+Many of them are vines whose stems twine around trees and branches.
 There are quite a number of other methods of climbing.

 The climbing habit has evolved many times.
-In most cases the climbing plants were more diverse (had more species) than their non–climbing sister groups.
+In most cases, the climbing plants were more diverse (had more species) than their non–climbing sister groups.

 It has evolved independently in several plant families, using many different climbing methods.
 Botanists generally divide climbing plants into two broad groups:

 1. Bines, which twine their stems around a support.
 Many bines have rough stems or downward-pointing bristles to aid their grip.

 - Hops (used in flavoring beer) are a commercially important bine

 2. Vines that use tendrils, suckers, and other methods.